-Call 911 (if using campus phone, dial 9 and then 9-1-1) to report the location and current extent of the fire.
+Call 911 to report the location and current extent of the fire.
 Then call University Campus Safety at 305-899-3333 so they can assist fire rescue upon arrival to campus.

 Close all doors and windows that you can safely reach to contain the fire.